Keeping safe in the City

 The Suzy Lamplugh Trust has launched a new online platform for victims of stalking to access support.
 The tool details services available across London by borough.
 Over the course of 2020 the tool will be developed to incorporate more detail on local services across the UK.
 The tool can be completed by victims of stalking, their friends and family, to be directed to specialist advice as well as services and support mechanisms in their area.

-The Suzy Lamplugh Trust have also put together this useful guide to Lone Working and Personal Safety at Work.
+The Suzy Lamplugh Trust have also put together this useful guide to Lone Working.

 National stalking advocacy organisations